cpmech/iricons/README.md

 ### Option A

-Grab each Icon.tsx component individually and add it to your project.
+[Grab each icon](https://github.com/cpmech/iricons/tree/main/src/svgs/assets) individually and add it to your project.
+[The above link also helps the selection](https://cpmech.github.io/iricons/).0

 ### Option B